AaltoSciComp/python-for-scicomp/content/pandas.rst

 http://api.nobelprize.org/v1/laureate.csv .

-Unfortunately this API does not allow "non-browser requests", so :meth:`pd.read_csv` will not work.
+Unfortunately this API does not allow "non-browser requests", so :obj:`pandas.read_csv` will not work.
 We can either open the above link in a browser and download the file, or use the JupyterLab interface by clicking "File" and "Open from URL", and then save the CSV file to disk.